oguzgelal/reclare/docs/GettingStarted.md

 ## Getting Started

-To get started, simply run:
+To get started, first add reclare to your project:

 ```bash
 # using yarn